mckayc/task-donegeon/README.md

 ### Weekly Summaries

+-   **Week of November 15, 2025 (v0.4.76):**
+    -   **New Game: Tetris!** Added a complete, from-scratch implementation of the classic puzzle game Tetris to the Arcade, featuring scoring, levels, a next-piece preview, and on-screen controls.
+    -   **Tablet Mode:** The new Tetris game includes a "Tablet Mode" toggle, which provides an optimized two-handed control layout for larger devices.
+    -   **Game Rules:** A new "Game Rules" dialog has been created to show players how to play any game in the Arcade.

+-   **Week of November 8, 2025 (v0.4.75):**
+    -   **Arcade Gameplay Overhaul:** Implemented a massive update to the Arcade based on user feedback.
+This includes:
+        -   **UI Improvements:** Game cards now have explicit "Play", "Rules", and "Stats" buttons for clearer actions.
+        -   **Rune Breaker:** Added falling power-ups (e.g., paddle widener) to make gameplay more dynamic.
+        -   **Dungeon Dash:** Fixed a critical bug where players were not correctly defeated upon hitting a spike.
+        -   **Forge Master:** Implemented a combo system to reward consecutive "Perfect" hits with bonus points and a progressive speed increase.
+        -   **Archer's Folly:** Added a trajectory line and power meter to make aiming more intuitive.
+        -   **Snake:** Fixed a bug that allowed players to reverse direction and end the game.
+Added a "Tablet Mode" toggle for a two-handed D-pad layout on larger devices.
+        -   **Dragon's Dice:** Added a clear "BUSTED!" message when a player fails to score on a roll.
+        -   **Admin Tools:** Admins can now edit minigame properties like cost, plays per token, and prize thresholds from the management page.

--   **Week of October 25, 2025 (v0.4.73):**
+-   **Week of October 25, 2025 (v0.4.74):**
     -   **Bug Reporter Visibility Fix:** Fixed a bug where the Bug Reporter tool was visible to all users.
-It is now correctly restricted to Donegeon Masters (admins) only, ensuring non-admin users have a cleaner interface.
+It is now correctly restricted to Donegeon Masters (admins) only.

 -   **Week of October 18, 2025 (v0.4.72):**
-    -   **Quest Group UI Fix:** Fixed a bug where adding, editing, or deleting Quest Groups would not update the UI until the page was refreshed.
-The state management for Quest Groups has been corrected to provide immediate visual feedback for all CUD (Create, Update, Delete) operations.
+    -   **Quest Group UI Fix:** Fixed a bug where creating, editing, or deleting a Quest Group would not update the UI until the page was refreshed.
+All CUD operations for Quest Groups now provide immediate feedback.

 -   **Week of October 11, 2025 (v0.4.71):**
-    -   **Quest To-Do Crash Fix:** Fixed a critical bug where toggling a quest's 'To-Do' status from the Dashboard or Calendar would frequently cause the app to crash.
-The state management on these pages has been refactored to be more robust, preventing stale data from causing render loops.
-The "To-Do" toggle feature has also been added to quests opened from the Dashboard for consistency.
+    -   **Quest To-Do Crash Fix:** Fixed a critical bug where toggling a quest's 'To-Do' status from the Dashboard or Calendar would cause the app to crash.
+The state management on affected pages has been refactored to prevent stale data and ensure stability.

 -   **Week of September 27, 2025 (v0.4.70):**
     -   **Real-Time UI Updates:** Implemented a major fix for real-time UI updates.
 All create, update, and delete actions on management pages now reflect instantly without needing a page refresh, greatly improving the administrative workflow and resolving a long-standing state synchronization bug.